Home / Eyeglasses /

 Blue Light Glasses

-Wearing blue light glasses protects your eyes from the effects of light from the digital gadgets you interact with day-to-day.
+Wearing blue light glasses may protect your eyes from the effects of light from the digital gadgets you interact with daily.
 The eyewear may include an anti-reflective film for glare protection when working at a computer.

 Single-Vision Glasses

-Single-vision computer glasses have fixed focusing power within the range of 20 to 26 inches.
+Single-vision computer glasses have fixed focusing power within 20 to 26 inches.

 Bifocals

-Computer glasses with bifocal lenses support reading distances (near vision) and intermediate-range vision for viewing digital screens.
-Through the lower part of the lens, you have enhanced near vision, while the upper portion enhances your mid-range eyesight.
+Computer glasses with bifocal lenses support reading distances (near vision) and intermediate-range vision for digital screens.
+You have enhanced near vision through the lower part of the lens, while the upper portion improves your mid-range eyesight.

 Progressives

-Progressive lenses for computers help improve eyesight at all distances and can improve your vision comfort when working at a PC.
+Progressive lenses for computers help to improve eyesight at all distances and can improve your vision comfort when working on a computer.
 Wearing these glasses can eliminate those uncomfortable head movements as you repeatedly shift eye focus between your digital screen, manual files, and other areas in your office.

 Why Wear Computer Glasses?

-Computer vision syndrome or digital eye strain is one of the most common side-effects of prolonged screen time.
-About 90% of people who view a digital screen for 3 hours or more a day have this problem.
+Computer vision syndrome, or digital eye strain, is one of the most common side effects of prolonged screen time.
+About 90% of people who view a digital screen for three hours or more a day have this problem.

-While you may not feel it right away, viewing a computer display strains your visual system more than does reading a book.
-Blurry text, contrast issues, glare, and screen reflections can compound this problem, with adverse effects on your vision comfort.
+While you may not feel it immediately, viewing a computer display strains your visual system more than reading a book.
+Blurry text, contrast issues, glare, and screen reflections can compound this problem, adversely affecting your vision comfort.

 Also, your viewing distances and angles when working at a computer may change multiple times on an average day at the office.
 With the constant eye movements and changes in focusing distances, your eyes are overworking.